MarcBarreto/Data-Science/Projects/UK Automatic License Plate Recognition(ALPR) System/readme.md

 ## Results

-The results of the ALPR system, including the tracking ID, license plate text, and confidence score, can be found in the `results` folder or in [google drive](https://drive.google.com/file/d/1_vJI9-uhFFNEV_XghzX43ctzGO8tENJe/view?usp=drive_link).
+The results of the ALPR system, including the tracking ID, license plate text, and confidence score, can be found in the `results` folder in CSV format or video format in [google drive](https://drive.google.com/file/d/1_vJI9-uhFFNEV_XghzX43ctzGO8tENJe/view?usp=drive_link).